GlenKPeterson/Paguro/README.md

 UncleJim ("**Un**modifiable **Coll**ections for **J**ava™ **Imm**utability") provides type-safe versions of Clojure's immutable collections and a few other tools to make functional programming in Java a little easier.

 #News

+###Serializable
+All collection implementations will soon implement Serializable.
+Making Paguro/UncleJim Serializable will require some minor, but potentially breaking changes:
+ - Tuple2 will no longer implement UnmodMap.UnEntry.
+Instead, a Serializable sub-class of Tuple2 will.
+ - The way hashcodes are computed for all tuples will be changed.
+Essentially, this computation had a "wart" for compatibility with java.util.Map.Entry which will be removed.
+ - Default Equator and Comparator singleton implementations will become Enums instead of lambdas.
+ - All other potentially Serializable singletons will be converted to enums for clean and efficient serialization and deserialization.
+ - The function interfaces (Function0, Function1, etc.) *may* implement Serializable.
+ - Issues?
+Questions?
+Please provide feedback on the [Serialization enhancement request](https://github.com/GlenKPeterson/UncleJim/issues/10)

 ###Renaming
 This project will soon be renamed to "Paguro" (pronounced, "pah-GOO-row") which is short for the Latin "Paguroidea" - the name of the Hermit Crab superfamily in Biology.
 These collections grow by adding a new shell, leaving the insides the same, much the way Hermit Crabs trade up to a new shell when they grow.
 Plus, hermit crabs are cute.